Bandwidth-Samples/messaging-send-receive-sms-ruby/README.md

 # Running the Application

-Use the following commands to run the application:
+Use the following command to run the application:

 ```sh
 ruby app.rb